 Our Code of Conduct is the cornerstone of our compliance program, and addresses everything from the Company's Core Values to how we conduct business, including but not limited to topics such as discrimination, harassment, anti-corruption, and human rights.
-To ensure compliance with the Codes of Conduct and ethical practices around the globe, all Graphic Packaging employees are trained on the Code of Conduct annually.
+The Code of Conduct was updated in 2024 and is distributed to all employees.
+To ensure compliance with Graphic Packaging's Code of Conduct and ethical practices, all employees are trained on the Code of Conduct annually.